 major revisions required – the manuscript will be reconsidered for publication after being revised in accordance with the recommendations provided by the managing editor.

 In the case of manuscripts for which major revisions are required, the managing editor will decide if the resubmitted manuscript is to be rejected or accepted.
 In some cases, however, the editor may require some further and minor revisions before a final decision is made.

 Preparation for Publication

-If a manuscript is accepted, the author must revise it so that it adheres to APA 6th Edition referencing conventions and the style guidelines outlined below.
+If a manuscript is accepted, the author must revise it so that it adheres to the style guidelines outlined below (see Vol. 1, Issue 1 as a guide).
 Please note that JPHE does not offer proof-reading; proof-reading is therefore the responsibility of the author.

 JPHE only publishes articles in English.
 Either British, American or Australian English is accepted, as long as it is used consistently throughout the manuscript.
 Contractions are accepted when appropriate, but should in general be avoided.
 Standard abbreviations are acceptable.
 Also, keep in mind that JPHE’s audience is international.
 Hence, terms or expressions that are local or national to their character should generally be avoided.

 Our preferred style is non-technical and with as little genre-specific jargon as possible; hence, the authors should take care to express their ideas in a clear and succinct manner, and to explain any technical phrases used.
 Abbreviations should be explained at their first occurrence.
 Statistical analysis must be explained in a clear and non-technical manner.

 Formatting for all text – main text, notes, abstracts, title, bibliography – must be set in Times New Roman, 12 pt and double spaced.